solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/electron-dist/setup-guide.md

    ```

 3. Ensure entering unique squad name to avoid confusion.
 And enter the details
-   of developers and reviewers as array of key value pairs specified in the below
+   of developers and reviewers as key value pairs specified in the below
    format.

    - `developer_uuid (or) reviewer_uuid : developer_name (or) reviewer_name`

 4. After configuring filters in the `server-config.json` file.
-Re run the application.
+Re-run the application
+   for the changes to take effect.

 ### Steps to get developer uuid

 1. Open the application & got to code review page.

-2. And use browser dev tools to inspect on code review table.
+2. Go to the `Author` column of the code review metrics table.

+3. Hover over the any one of the author name to see the author name and their uuid

-3. Using the select in dev tools, click on the author name in the code review
+4. Right click on the author name and click `Inspect` from the menu list to open
-   table and go to inspect tab to get developer name and uuid from the title tag
-   of the html element.
+   Chrome devtools.

-4. Also you can get uuid from data-uuid tag of html element.
+5. You can get uuid from `data-uuid` attribute or `title` attribute of html element
+   from the Chrome devtools.

-5. Copy and paste the name & uuid in `server-config.json` in specified format.
+6. Copy and paste the name & uuid in `server-config.json` in specified format.

 ### Steps to get reviewer uuid

 1. Open the application & got to code review page.

-2. Check in votes history timeline or current votes timeline for reviewers.
+2. Check in votes history timeline or current votes timeline to open the dialog modal
+   for reviewers.

-3. And use browser dev tools to inspect on timeline table.
+3. Go to the `Reviewed By` column of the votes timeline table.

-4. Using the select in dev tools, click on the reviewer name in the timeline table
+4. Hover over the any one of the reviewer name to see the name and their uuid.

-   and go to inspect tab to get reviewer name and uuid from the title tag of the
+5. Right click on the reviewer name and click `Inspect` from the menu list to open
-   html element.
+   Chrome devtools.

-5. Also you can get uuid from data-uuid tag of html element.
+6. You can get uuid from `data-uuid` attribute or `title` attribute of html element
+   from the Chrome devtools.

-6. Copy and paste the name & uuid in `server-config.json` in specified format.
+7. Copy and paste the name & uuid in `server-config.json` in specified format.

 ### Note